 "It has several technical benefits as well," Dr. David Prerau, author of "Seize the Daylight: The Curious and Contentious Story of Daylight Saving Time," explained during a phone interview.
 "It's been found to reduce energy usage by doing something called load smoothing" — separating out electrical loads throughout the day to better deal with the valleys and peaks of energy usage — "and so you're going to generate energy more efficiently and therefore have less effects on pollution."
 A study by the U.S. Department of Transportation in the '70s showed that the country's electricity usage is cut by 1 percent each day because of daylight saving time.

 Some groups aren't fans of the time change

 In March 2018, Florida lawmakers approved a bill to make Daylight Saving Time year-round.
 The state house voted 103-11 and state senate 33-2 in favor of the bill.
 Now, it's up to Gov. Rick Scott if he will ask Congress to approve the bill.
-If it passes, Florida will join Hawaii and most of Arizona in being exempt from the rest of the nation's standard time.
 Congress must approve the bill because of the 1966 Uniform Time Act, which "promote[s] the adoption and observance of uniform time within the standard time zones" unless a state exempt themselves from Daylight Saving Time.